- Sep. 2014 - NetAgg is accepted by CoNEXT'14 as a full long paper.

 - Nov.
-2013 - Our LADIS work: GearBox is highlighted by technology news: The Register.
+2013 - GearBox is reported by technology press: The Register.

 - Aug.
 2013 - I presented a poster about our NaaS project in this year's SIGCOMM, Hong Kong.